charlygarcia120/charlygarcia120/README.md

-**Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/charlygarcia120) represent my journey :running_man: - This is Carlos Garcia, I have over 30 years’ experience of Script Developer.
+**Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/charlygarcia120) represent my journey :running_man: - I am Carlos Garcia, I have over 30 years’ experience as Script Developer , teacher and analyst of all kinds of systems of software., hardware, telco.
 I am a electronic engineer by profession and entrepreneur by passion.
-Works with some friends and we worked in Android native, Data Science and Web development(perl,php ) for database we use Firebase, Mysql, flat files.
+Works with some friends in Android native, Data Science and Web development (perl,php, phyton) for database we use Firebase, Mysql, flat files, postgress  and Oracle.
+I have a student soul , and try to learn every day in any opportunity.

 **Languages and Tools:**
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>